Abraham Lincoln

 for Guildford people, brought to you by Guildford reporters - Guildford's own news service

-This Google map was compiled by Guildford Residents for Responsible HMOs and shows, they say, in red, large HMOs with five or more occupants and, in orange, small HMOs generally with four occupants.
+This Google map was compiled by Guildford Residents for Responsible HMOs and shows, they say, the proliferation of, in red, large HMOs with five or more occupants and, in orange, small HMOs generally with four occupants.

 By Martin Giles